 2004.
 “The Responsible Party Government Model in House and Senate Elections” (with Monika L. McDermott).
 American Journal of Political Science 48(1): 1-12.

 2003.
 “Position Taking and Position Avoidance in the U.S. Senate.”
 The Journal of Politics 65(3): 851-863.

 2001.
 “Party Polarization and Legislative Gridlock.”
 Political Research Quarterly 54(1): 125-141.

 Selected Works in Progress

 Office: VC 5-275

 Professor Kang was born and raised in South Korea.
+Before coming to the U.S. for his doctoral study, he served in the Korean Military as First Lieutenant at the Demilitarized Zone (DMZ) for three years.
 He studied international relations at Seoul National University, getting both B.A. and M.A. there and then studied at the University of California, Berkeley, getting both M.A. and Ph.D.
 He specializes in international and comparative political economy.
 He has conducted research on financial crises and government’s macroeconomic policy responses, both at the cross-national and Asia-specific contexts.
 He has published articles on financial crises and reforms in New Political Economy, World Development, Comparative Political Studies, Pacific Review, Asian Politics and Policy, Asian Survey, and others.
-Before joining Baruch College in 2012, he taught at Claremont McKenna College (2008-2012) in California; held a post-doctoral fellowship from the Asia Pacific Research Center at Stanford University (2006-2008); was affiliated to Policy Research Institute of the Ministry of Finance of Japan as a visiting scholar 92003-04) and was a visitor scholar to the Institute for Advanced Study (Princeton, New Jersey) from January to August of 2010.
+Before joining Baruch College in 2012, he taught at Claremont McKenna College (2008-2012) in California; held a post-doctoral fellowship from the Asia Pacific Research Center at Stanford University (2006-2008); was affiliated to the Policy Research Institute of the Ministry of Finance of the Japanese government as a visiting scholar (2003-04) and was a visitor scholar to the Institute for Advanced Study (Princeton, New Jersey) from January to August of 2010.

 Political Economy (POL 3103)